KDE/documentation-develop-kde-org/content/docs/getting-started/building/cmake-build/index.md

 There are four common ways to compile a project:

 * from the source code folder, putting the generated files in the source code folder
-* from a build folder, putting the generated files in the source code folder
+* from a build folder, putting the generated files in the build folder
 * from the source code folder, putting the generated files in a build folder
 * from outside the source code folder, putting the generated files in a build folder